ppibburr/ruby_js/README.markdown

+NOTE
+===
+    This project is being separated into several projects

+    gir_ffi-webkit          - rubify and provide aditional WebKitGTK api access ffi-webkit-js           - pull ruby_ffi-javascriptcore in to gir_ffi-webkit
+    ffi-webkit-dom          - rubify WebKitDOM usage and provide additional api access ruby_ffi-javascriptcore - bride between javascript and ruby ruby-html5              - ties in all the above for an HTML5 frontend to ruby rubyscript-browser      - allows ruby to be served just like javascript

 RubyJS
 ===

     RubyJS is a Ruby library that uses FFI to provide bindings to JavaScript and WebKit from libwebkitgtk (WebKit) allowing Full access to JavaScript and any JavaScript library and Full access from JavaScript to Ruby